RunWang123/RunWang123.github.io/_pages/about.md

 Welcome to my academic website!
 I am a Ph.D. student in Electrical and Computer Engineering at The Ohio State University, with a focus on Edge Computing and Mobile Computing.
 I am passionate about building efficient systems for edge devices and mobile platforms, and my research broadly spans mobile app optimization, system profiling, and energy-efficient computing.

 Before joining OSU, I earned my Master’s degree from Carnegie Mellon University and my Bachelor’s degree from Rensselaer Polytechnic Institute.
-In both programs, I worked on research projects involving mobile security, system optimization, and AI-based engineering applications.
+In both programs, I worked on research projects involving computer vision, system optimization, and AI-based engineering applications.

 Research Interests
 ======